igouriny/TicTacToe/README.md

 There is also a small Constants class that holds the constants for delimiting the application's borders and everything like that.

 I do feel like the project is incomplete and rushed, and would've hoped to develop it a little more.
 It would be great to be able to run it as a desktop app, and would be interesting to understand how the process behind it works.
+It would've also been pretty interesting and better to use an algorithm know as the Minimax algorithm

 One challenge I faced was definitely more on the object oriented side.
 It was very hard at times to figure out how to add things on the application through code.

 ## Screenshots